o3de/o3de.org/content/docs/userguide/shaders/particles.md

 ---
-description: ' Use the particles shader to render particle effects in &ALYlong;. '
+description: ' Use the particles shader to render particle effects in Amazon Lumberyard. '
 title: Particles Shader
 ---
 # Particles Shader {#shader-ref-particles}